 For this event, we’re joining forces with our friends from SOASTA, who will demo how to set up their CloudTest Mobile Jenkins plugin to do fully automated functional and touch testing of iPhone/iPad mobile applications.
 Whether you develop mobile apps for a living, manage mobile projects or are looking to get into this exciting and fast-growing world, this is a great opportunity to find out how leading companies tackle the challenges of continuous, truly end-to-end testing and deployment for multi-touch, gesture-based mobile applications.

-What might surprise you is how little infrastructure you need to set this up: using CloudBees’ “Jenkins in the Cloud” PaaS services, you can configure build pipelines to run server-side code using CloudBees-managed resources available on demand, with iOS/XCode build and test phases running on locally-managed Mac OS systems, but all managed and controlled by a central Jenkins master.
+What might surprise you is how little infrastructure you need to set this up: using CloudBees’ “Jenkins in the Cloud” PaaS services, you can configure build pipelines to run server-side code using CloudBees-managed resources available on demand, with iOS/XCode build and test phases running on locally-managed Mac OS systems, but all managed and controlled by a central Jenkins controller.
 As an example, here are a couple of screenshots showing a Jenkins executor process running on my MacBook laptop and how that node appears in the Jenkins console, ready to run XCode builds:

 I also highly recommend Brian Gesiak’s blog: CI for Open Source iOS Applications , which will give you a much deeper understanding of this works.
 Brian discusses in detail how to use the open source Kiwi and KIF frameworks for unit and functional testing, as part of an overall Jenkins build pipeline.
-Of course, an advantage of using Jenkins remote executors like this is that you can have slaves configured for all the different mobile devices you need to support: iOS, Android, BlackBerry as well as web-based clients.
+Of course, an advantage of using Jenkins remote executors like this is that you can have agents configured for all the different mobile devices you need to support: iOS, Android, BlackBerry as well as web-based clients.

 We will also be joined by our friends at New Relic: come and ask questions and see first-hand how New Relic’s real-time web analytics and application monitoring give developers better insight into user experience and application performance, all delivered as SaaS on the CloudBees platform.